 God wants us to respect our church buildings, and spend the necessary amount of money to see that the building is nice, and he wants us to live comfortably.

 Even so, no matter how much giving these ministries do, until the entire world is fed, out of poverty and properly sheltered, there is no excuse to say 'that is enough giving to them, let's splurge on us...after all, it is for the ministry.'

 Many people tithe and give to these ministries thinking that they will achieve lavish lifestyles as a result of their giving.
 The message easily becomes 'give and you will get something back', rather than 'give because you will help people'.
 It is also a poor reflection on the Christian faith, and it minimizes the charitable giving that is done.

 Isn't it easier to give millions to charity if you can keep a few million for yourself?
-Is it not more noble to give $100, when you will be left with only $5 to your name?
+Is it not noble to give $100, when you will be left with only $5 to your name?
 The true givers are those who faithfully give in membership and tithe as a sacrifice, without the promise of return.
-The true givers are the ones who truly share what they have and are not wasteful or extravagant.
+The true givers truly share what they have, are not wasteful or extravagant.

 Ministries should have a more eternal mind.
 God is more pleased with us reaching souls to heal and help them, than how lavish the church and our homes look.
 If our excess material gains are not used for that purpose, there is too much attachment and pleasure taken in earthly treasure and not enough heavenly treasure as Jesus talks about in Matthew 6:19-24.